 Myself, as an employee in Bane NOR, have had a two decade history as customers of Nena and that’s due to the need to have a necessary tool to make good decisions on a daily basis.Jonny Glærum

 Key discussions for the Spring 2023 Nordic Power Market Outlook.

-We present our view on the EUA market and an alternative CO2 price better aligned with a climate-neutral Europe by 2050
+To achieve carbon neutrality, it is imperative that higher EUA (Emission Unit Allowance) prices are implemented.
+We provide our perspective on the EUA market and propose an alternative CO2 price that is better aligned with Europe's goal of becoming climate-neutral by 2050.

-The report describes in detail the various cost elements for the power system until 2050, focusing on the development of Long Run Marginal Costs in renewable power production, energy storage, hydrogen production, and hydrogen-fired power plants.
+Our report offers a comprehensive analysis of the various cost elements within the power system, projecting developments until 2050.
+We focus on Long Run Marginal Costs associated with renewable power production, energy storage, hydrogen production, and hydrogen-fired power plants.

 Nena Analysis builds fundamental models and methods with strong emphasis on a combination of economic theory, market models, weather impacts and marginal cost calculations.